cameraui/docs/home-assistant/index.md

 ## Bringing Home Assistant sensors in

 The integration and MQTT both send camera.ui out to Home Assistant.
 The **Home Assistant plugin** goes the other way: it imports Home Assistant's own sensors and controls into camera.ui, where you can assign them to cameras and use them as detection triggers.
-It is separate from the two transports above and does not clash with them.
+It does not clash with either transport.

 See **[Import from Home Assistant](/home-assistant/import)** for setup.

 ## The dashboard cards

 Three cards put a camera, a camview view or the recent events on your dashboards, and a click opens the camera.ui dialog with the timeline.
-The integration registers them for you; you just add one to a view.
+The integration registers them.

 See **[Dashboard cards](/home-assistant/card)** for the options.